B. B. King: 1949–2005

 In the late 1940s and early 1950s, King was a part of the blues scene on Beale Street.
-"Beale Street was where it all started for me", King said.
-He performed with Bobby Bland, Johnny Ace, and Earl Forest in a group known as the Beale Streeters.
+"Beale Street was where it all started for me," he said.
+He performed with Bobby Bland, Johnny Ace and Earl Forest in a group known as the Beale Streeters.

-According to King and Joe Bihari, Ike Turner introduced King to the Bihari brothers while he was a talent scout at Modern Records.
-In 1949, King began recording songs under contract with Los Angeles-based RPM Records, a subsidiary of Modern.
-Many of King's early recordings were produced by Sam Phillips, who later founded Sun Records.
+According to King and Joe Bihari, one of the founders of Modern Records and its subsidiaries, Ike Turner introduced King to the Bihari brothers while he was a talent scout for them.
 Before his RPM contract, King had debuted on Bullet Records by issuing the single "Miss Martha King" (1949), which did not chart well.
 "My very first recordings [in 1949] were[sic] for a company out of Nashville called Bullet, the Bullet Record Transcription company," King recalled.
 "I had horns that very first session.
 I had Phineas Newborn on piano; his father played drums, and his brother, Calvin, played guitar with me.
 I had Tuff Green on bass, Ben Branch on tenor sax, his brother, Thomas, on trumpet, and a lady trombone player.
 The Newborn family were the house band at the famous Plantation Inn in West Memphis."

+In 1949, King began recording songs under contract with Los Angeles-based RPM Records, a subsidiary of Modern.
+Sam Phillips, who later founded Sun Records, produced many of King's early recordings.

 King assembled his band, the B.B.
 King Review, under the leadership of Millard Lee.
-The band initially consisted of Calvin Owens and Kenneth Sands (trumpet), Lawrence Burdin (alto saxophone), George Coleman (tenor saxophone), Floyd Newman (baritone saxophone), Millard Lee (piano), George Joyner (bass) and Earl Forest and Ted Curry (drums).
-Onzie Horne was a trained musician enlisted as an arranger to assist King with his compositions.
+The band initially consisted of native-Houston trumpet player Calvin Owens and Kenneth Sands (also trumpet), Lawrence Burdin (alto saxophone), George Coleman (tenor saxophone), Floyd Newman (baritone saxophone), Millard Lee (piano), George Joyner (bass) and Earl Forest and Ted Curry (drums).
+King hired Onzie Horne, a trained musician, to be an arranger and assist him with his compositions.
 By his admission, King could not play chords well and always relied on improvisation.